Gabirel/Hack-SpaceVim/en_US/installation/installation-for-windows.md

 **Notice: Please make sure that vimproc_dll exists if you are using your own package.**

-If you have `vimproc's dll`, please fix this according to the manual of [Install online](#install-online).
+If you have `vimproc's dll`, please fix this according to the manual of [Install online: Start to install](#start-to-install-1).

-4. Check whether gvim has lua and python's full support, these steps are the same as [Install online](#installl-online)
+4. Check whether gvim has lua and python's full support, these steps are the same as [Install online: Start to install](#start-to-install-1)

 5. Install fonts, download fonts **in advance**: [DejaVu Sans Mono for PowerLine.ttf][font-download].